-We have wrapped up Pursuit (women’s ministry on campus), and finals are under way.
+We have wrapped up Pursuit (women’s ministry on campus), and finals are underway.
 Our theme this semester was women in the Bible.
 Each leader chose a woman they wanted to speak on.
-The messages were all very well done, simple, honest and overall, it was a great semester.
+The messages were all very well done, simple, honest, and overall, it was a great semester.
 Although it wasn’t necessarily intended, a few repeating themes came up over the semester.
-One was that God truly values woman.
+One was that God truly values women.
 Another theme was that each woman we studied had a choice to make that would impact their generation.

 I had the task of wrapping us up, and I have to admit, having the longest to prepare I was feeling pretty overwhelmed with information by the end.
 Regardless, the woman I chose was the Woman at the Well.
-The story can be found in John 4:1-42.
+The story is found in John 4:1-42.

 First, he chooses to walk through Samaria instead of around it as all “good Jews” would have done.
 Second, he is left alone with a Samaritan woman.
 Third, he SPEAKS to her.
 Similarly to the previous woman we had studied, this scenario positioned the Woman at the Well to make a few decisions that would eventually impact her whole town.